Scientific Name

 How to Grow and Care

 Haworthias are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
-If you're given a Haworthia in such a container, make sure the container had adequate drainage.
+If you're given a Haworthia in such a container, ensure the container has adequate drainage.
 If it doesn't, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the wicking action of the soil above.
 Finally, look out for sunburned spots on your plants.

 See more at How to Grow and Care for Haworthia.